Professor (Ph.D., University of Chicago, 1995)

 Office: SBS N-331

 My research and teaching interests focus on the interplay between culture, politics, and international relations in twentieth-century Latin America, with a particular emphasis on the Cold War period, as encompassed by the phrase "Global Sixties."
 My research is highly interdisciplinary: I seek to make connections between ideological articulations, consumptive practices, and broadly defined notions of power.
 These ideas are expressed in my most recent monograph, The Last Good Neighbor: Mexico in the Global Sixties (Duke University Press) , which explores the implications of Mexico's efforts to fashion itself as a Cold War interlocutor.
 Previously, I brought together a group of scholars for a special issue of the journal The Americas on the subject "Latin America in the Global Sixties," which reflected the first coherent effort by Latin Americanists to map out the terrain of this emergent field.
 During the fall 2019 I was a Fulbright Visiting Scholar at the Pontificia Universidad Católica in Santiago, Chile.
-With Terri Gordon-Zolov, I am finishing a book manuscript (Berghahn Books) that explores the significance of the 2019 social uprising in Chile viewed through the lens of protest street graphics.
+With Terri Gordon-Zolov I have a forthcoming book, The Walls of Santiago: Social Revolution and Political Graphics in Contemporary Chile (Berghahn, 2022), which explores the significance of the 2019 social uprising in Chile viewed through the lens of protest street graphics.

 • "Integrating Mexico into the Global Sixties"